HOME

 Not Responsible for Accuracy of Translation

-A - No. USCIS by regulation has stated that expired documents can no longer be used to establish identity.
+A - Yes.
+However, a driver's license can only be used to establish a new hire's identity for I-9 purposes.
+It is one of a number of documents, called List B documents, that only establish identity for I-9 purposes.
 List B documents are listed on the back of the I-9 form.
 It does not appear that these will change when a new I-9 Form is issued.
 These documents are:

 List B